 While all blood donor information will remain private, users can choose to share their donor status if they opt out of the default “only me” status.
 Once folks have begun signing up to donate, Facebook says that it will help make it easier for blood banks, hospitals, and the like to contact blood donors.
 Over the next few weeks, individuals or organizations who need blood will be given the opportunity to create a special post that includes all the relevant information a blood donor may need to determine his or her eligibility.

 Anytime these requests are created, Facebook will notify nearby blood donors who can either respond via WhatsApp, Messenger, or a phone call, or spread the word to others.
-To maintain privacy, Facebook notes that the requester won’t be able to view any information about the donor unless he or she elects to provide it.
+To maintain privacy,

 “We hope this new feature helps people come together in ways that weren’t possible before,” Facebook concluded.
 “By raising awareness and growing the number of blood donors in India, we want to make it easier for people and organizations to give and receive blood.”